There's no good movies or bad movies, there's just movies you like and don't like.

 Evil Laugh: Invoked in his "The Review Must Go On" DVD Commentary, after telling everyone Donnie was only made to be Critic so they could be pissed off at the insult to both characters.

 Extreme Doormat: Has a... reputation for it, and will readily admit it.
 For one example, at Connecticon a girl asked him if he could sign her friend's cleavage.
 He said no because private parts were the only things he didn't sign, but after a bit of pouting and refusing anything else, his spine crumbled and did it anyway.
-Even gave her a kiss on the cheek because he's a gentleman.

 Despite Holly's protests, he's also the only one who lets people steal his work and income by uploading everything he does on YouTube because he thought it would be mean-spirited to complain.
 Nobody else (Linkara, Todd, Phelous, Lindsay etc.) has this viewpoint and refuse "can I put your videos up on YT" every time.